 Far too many simply find the necessary student loans to meet the tuition bills each semester.
 To them, the big danger is not meeting their financial obligations for that semester.
 The real danger is not being able to meet their financial needs for the next 30 years.

 How much someone can afford to pay and how much someone can afford to borrow are two very different items.
-If a well funded 529 plan is in place or a family will be able to contribute significant assets to pay for school, an expensive education is much more affordable.
+If a well funded 529 plan is in place or a family will contribute significant assets to pay for school, an expensive education is much more reasonable.